zioan/pp4_GreenLocalVeggies/TESTING.md

 ![PEP8 Validation](readme_assets/images/testing/python-check.png)

-## LightHouse Testing
+## Lighthouse Testing

-LightHouse was used to test the performance, accessibility, best practices and SEO of the Green Local Veggies application.
+Lighthouse was used to test the performance, accessibility, best practices and SEO of the Green Local Veggies application.

 The tests were conducted on both desktop and mobile views.